 Food is an important aspect of pet health.
 It can both promote healing or promote disease depending on what it is comprised of and the amounts being fed.
-Pets who have chronic conditions such as cancer, arthritis, and diabetes can see tremendous improvements to their condition if they are on a proper nutrition plan.
+Pets who have chronic conditions such as cancer, arthritis, and diabetes can see tremendous improvements in their condition if they are on a proper nutrition plan.

 If you have any questions about your pet’s nutritional needs, the best food for your pet, the amount that your pet should be eating, or any other aspect of veterinary nutrition, please feel encouraged to ask your veterinarian.